seanken/ASE_LongRead/README.md

 `--cbc_tag`: The tag in the bam with cbc information.

 `--method`: The method used, either MAS or Long.
 Same, except with MAS uses the rq tag to filter out low qualty reads.
+In general should use Long, MAS only meant for longbow output.

 `--strand`: The strand to use (default 2, with the MAS-Seq pipeline we shared should use 1 instead).